 ATTENTION HIGH STAKES POKER PIONEERS

-Are you a high stakes player who wants to get exclusive access to my cutting edge poker strategy research on 5 Card PLO?
+Are you a high stakes player who wants to get exclusive access to my cutting-edge 5 Card PLO poker strategy?

-Find out more about the Diamond Poker Strategy Research Program.
+Find out more about my Strategy Surge Program.

 Of course a strategy that includes playing 90% of hands from the Big Blind heads-up is going to get you into a lot of unfamiliar post-flop situations.
 So since I’m throwing you into the ocean, it seems only fair to give you some pointers as to how to swim.